 But seriously: what are some of the expectations on the Englishman ahead of this season, and how do you think he will be used?

 JS: At his best, he's a former EPL player that is only 28 years old.
 For most professional athletes, that's a prime age.
 He's undoubtedly talented and defensively responsible, something that would play well on a team that struggles when they lose a top tier defender like Demerit or Lee.
 He's versatile, can play either RB or Mid, and though he doesn't score goals a whole lot, he's easily one of the more creative players on the Whitecaps, something that was sorely lacking in 2012.

-, will have to step up.
+JS: Honestly, that burden will once again fall on the shoulders of Lee and Demerit, and that can be a cause of concern.
+Lee has been promised more rest this season, and Demerit enters 2013 fighting an achilles injury.
+With those two needing more rest, one of the more underrated signings from 2012, Andy O'Brien, will have to step up.
 He's a solid player that might have to become more this season.
 As for players to watch, Daigo Kobayashi has looked impressive in the pre-season.
 The creative mid still has to make the hard transistion to the physical MLS play.
 Is he up for it?
-If he isn't, look for Matt Watson
+If he isn't, look for Matt Watson to jump in.

 JS: [Miller] has very little time to prove himself.
 I've put him in the starting 11 in my season preview simply because he makes so much money.
 However, the 'Caps have more depth up front, and Martin Rennie won't be afraid to replace him if he struggles.
 Miller will have very little slack on his leash.

 JL: We saw what Darren Mattocks is capable of.
 So which one of the new kids has the potential to shine, and who should TFC have an eye out for?